tmenier/NProg/README.md

 # NProg

-NProg is a general-purpose progress tracker for .NET.
+NProg is a general-purpose progress tracking framework for .NET.
 It is useful in batch processing applications where you want to periodically display, log, or otherwise process overall progress.

 ## Example